apache/sling-maven-enforcer-rules/README.md

      * `org.apache.maven:myArtifact`
      * `org.apache.maven:*:jar`
  * `includeOptionalDependencies` - whether to include optional dependencies in the check.
 Either `true` or `false`.
 By default no optional dependencies are checked.
  * `includeDirectDependencies` - whether to include direct (provided) dependencies in the check.
 Either `true` or `false`.
-By default no direct provided dependencies are checked.
+By default no direct provided dependencies are checked, i.e. only transitive ones are considered.

 #### Sample Plugin Configuration: